 Respondent's conduct violated petitioner's right to be let alone.
 Petitioner repeatedly told respondent that he was scaring her and to get away from her.
 Respondent ignored these requests.
 Accordingly, respondent was aware that his conduct was having a negative impact on petitioner.
 Despite this knowledge, respondent continued to approach petitioner.
 Consequently, the trial court could reasonably find, as it did, that respondent was no longer simply seeking to share his political viewpoint with someone who might be receptive to his beliefs.
 Instead, respondent was antagonizing an individual who knew his views, did not share them, did not wish to hear them, and had repeatedly asked him to stop because he was scaring her.
 Such conduct was no longer constitutionally protected because respondent violated petitioner's right to be let alone when he repeatedly attempted to press his ideas on an unwilling participant.
-Respondent's conduct no longer served a legitimate purpose because it exceeded the scope of his general anti-abortion protest, having moved from advocacy to threatening conduct. respondent's behavior instead became that of an individual continually accosting someone who repeatedly asked him to stop and told him that he was scaring her.
+Respondent's conduct no longer served a legitimate purpose because it exceeded the scope of his general anti-abortion protest, having moved from advocacy to threatening conduct.
+Accordingly, respondent's behavior instead became that of an individual continually accosting someone who repeatedly asked him to stop and told him that he was scaring her.
 Thus, because respondent's conduct did not serve a legitimate purpose, it was not constitutionally protected.

-Here, Petitioner argues that the reverse scenario was present in this case, namely Denise's conduct moved from legitimate advocacy protected by her right to free speech to threatening conduct, despite Petitioner's repeated requests to leave her alone.
-Denise responds that the court's opinion in PLT is neither binding nor applicable.
-She distinguishes her behavior by claiming that there was no evidence of assault presented but that there were moments caught on video where she confirmed that she was not touching Petitioner.
-She claims that her use of foul language and positioning next to Petitioner was simply not enough to sustain the petition.
+Here, Petitioner argues that the reverse scenario was present in this case, namely Alethea's conduct moved from legitimate advocacy protected by her right to free speech to threatening conduct, despite Petitioner's repeated requests to leave her alone.
+Alethea responds that the court's opinion in PLT is neither binding nor applicable.
+She distinguishes her behavior by claiming that she complied with Petitioner's request not to touch and that she and Petitioner engaged in conversation, namely she told Petitioner to go home, albeit in colorful language, while Petitioner accused her of supporting a place of murder and bloodshed.